Zerde/RoboND-Kinematics-Project/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)
 # Robotic arm - Pick & Place project
+In this project, you will be writing code to perform Inverse Kinematics, meaning given a list of end-effector poses, you will calculate joint angles for the Kuka KR210.
+To complete this project you will use the tools you learned about in the lesson, and build upon them.

+Your first goal is to setup your environment properly.
+Then explore the forward_kinematics with Kuka KR210 to learn more about the robot's geometry and derive DH parameters.
+Once you have the DH parameters, run the complete pick and place project in demo mode to get an understanding of the complete project scenario.

+Next you will perform Kinematic Analysis of the robot and derive equations for individual joint angles.
+In addition, you will write the actual Inverse Kinematics code inside of IK_server.py file with proper comments.

+Finally, you'll make a brief writeup report.
+The github repository has a writeup_template.md that can be used as a guide.
+Please include a screenshot of the completed pick and place process!

+## Results
+For the results and explanation of the code please refer to the [project writeup](writeup.md).

+## Project Setup
 Make sure you are using robo-nd VM or have Ubuntu+ROS installed locally.

 ### One time Gazebo setup step: